John Kingman (businessman)

-Sir John Oliver Frank Kingman KCB FRS FMedSci (born 24 April 1969) has been Chair of Legal & General Group Plc since 2016.
-He is also Chair of Barclays UK, the ring-fenced retail bank of Barclays PLC, and a member of the Barclays PLC board.
+Sir John Oliver Frank Kingman (born 24 April 1969) is a British businessman and former civil servant.
+He is Chair of Barclays UK, the ring-fenced retail bank of Barclays PLC, and a member of the Barclays PLC board.
+He was Chair of Legal & General Group PLC from 2016 to 2026.

+He was Chair of Legal and General PLC from 2016 to 2026.

-He has been Deputy Chair of the National Gallery since 2018 (and twice served as acting Chair).
+He has served as Deputy Chairman of the National Gallery since 3 April 2017, and has twice acted as Interim Chair of the Board of Trustees.

 He is a former Second Permanent Secretary to HM Treasury.

-From 2016–21, he was the first Chair of UK Research and Innovation, which oversees Government science and innovation funding of about £8bn a year.
-He is also an Honorary Fellow of the Academy of Medical Sciences.
+From 2016 to 2021, he was the first Chair of UK Research and Innovation, which oversees Government science and innovation funding of about £8bn a year.
+He was awarded a knighthood in 2016 for his public services, particularly to the economy, and is also an Honorary Fellow of the Academy of Medical Sciences.

-In 2018, he undertook a highly critical review of the Financial Reporting Council, recommending wholesale reform of the FRC and ending self-regulation of the major audit firms.
+In April 2018, Kingman was appointed by the UK Government to lead an independent review of the Financial Reporting Council.
+Published in December 2018, the report was highly critical of the FRC, recommending replacing the regulator with the Audit, Reporting and Governance Authority.

 He previously served as a member of the UK Government’s Industrial Strategy Advisory Council.

 Education

-He was a Queen’s Scholar at Westminster School and a Casberd Scholar at St John’s College, Oxford, where he took a 1st class degree in Modern History; he is now an Honorary Fellow of St John’s College.
+He was a Queen's Scholar at Westminster School and a Casberd Scholar at St John's College, Oxford, where he took a first-class degree in Modern History; he is now an Honorary Fellow of St John's College.

 Career

-Early in his career (1995–97) Kingman was a Financial Times Lex columnist.
+Early in his career (1995–1997) Kingman was a Financial Times Lex columnist.
 He also worked in the Chief Executive's office at BP from 1997 to 1998.

-Kingman was closely involved with the response to the 2007-09 financial crisis.
+Kingman was closely involved with the response to the 2007–2009 financial crisis.
 He handled nationalisation of Northern Rock, and led negotiations with RBS, Lloyds and HBOS on their £37bn recapitalisation.
 He was the first chief executive of UK Financial Investments, which managed the Government's bank shareholdings.

-Whilst at the Treasury, Kingman was responsible for selling £16bn of Lloyds shares, the first RBS share sale, and the largest-ever UK privatisation (£13bn of mortgage assets).
+While at the Treasury, Kingman was responsible for selling £16bn of Lloyds shares, the first RBS share sale, and the largest-ever UK privatisation (£13bn of mortgage assets).
 Kingman led on liberalising the annuity market and creating the National Infrastructure Commission; he negotiated Greater Manchester's devolution deal, introducing an elected Mayor.
-Earlier, he was responsible for a fundamental overhaul of the UK competition regime (2001 Enterprise Act), and introducing the Highly Skilled Migrants’ Programme.
-He was particularly involved with science funding, working on five spending reviews which prioritised science, and in 2004 led the cross-Government ten-year Science and Innovation Framework.
-From 2003–06, he was a board Director of the European Investment Bank.
+Earlier, he was responsible for a fundamental overhaul of the UK competition regime (2001 Enterprise Act), and introducing the Highly Skilled Migrants' Programme.
+He was particularly involved with science funding, working on five spending reviews that prioritised science, and in 2004 led the cross-Government ten-year Science and Innovation Framework.
+From 2003 to 2006, he was a board Director of the European Investment Bank.

 From 2010 to 2012, Kingman was Global Co-Head of the Financial Institutions Group at Rothschild.